petttr1/vue3-force-graph/README.md

-# Nuxt and Force Graph
+# Vue3 and Force Graph

 ![A force directed graph](public/Screenshot%202023-01-31%20at%2022.28.54.png)